-11.3 Assessment Step
+10.3 Assessment Step

 This identifies what you must do as a minimum in order to assess the criteria.
-An auditor is not limited to only reviewing the suggested step stated in the matrix.
+An Auditor is not limited to only reviewing the suggested step stated in the matrix.
 However, the minimum requirement must be achieved.

-11.4 How does the Operator's System address the requirement?
+10.4 How does the Operator's System address the requirement?

-On reviewing the systems the auditor has to be satisfied, the transport operator's system addresses the requirements for each criterion.
+On reviewing the systems the Auditor has to be satisfied, the Operator's system addresses the requirements for each criteria.

-11.5 Indicate evidence sighted
+10.5 Indicate evidence sighted

-The auditor must record details of what was sighted that indicates the system was operating and the processes were being adhered to, including dates of sample documentation sighted (fault reports, repairs, trip sheets, weigh dockets, load documentation, internal reviews, etc.) registration numbers of sample vehicles and names of sample employees on the appropriate audit record sheets.
+The Auditor must record details of what was sighted that indicates the system was operating and the processes were being adhered to, including dates of sample documentation sighted (fault reports, repairs, trip sheets, weigh dockets, load documentation, internal reviews, etc.) registration numbers of sample vehicles and names of sample employees on the appropriate audit record sheets.

-11.6 Compliance and Re-Entry Audit Only
+10.6 Compliance and Re-Entry Audit Only